 Council has discussed the oversight with RPQ who have agreed to implement additional reporting checks with the weighbridge to prevent any reoccurrences.

-Should you require any further information, please do not hesitate to contact Compliance Manager on or via @lismore.nsw.gov.au.
+Should you require any further information, please do not hesitate to contact Compliance Manager on a contact or via a contact @lismore.nsw.gov.au.

-A/ Manager Commercial Services
+A/ Manager Commercial Services Lismore City Council